Feedback so far...

 "The training is so rooted in personal experience, giving it real integrity and power to help shift mindsets and increase awareness."
 Hayley Youell, Culture, Health and Wellbeing Alliance

-To work alongside service providers and organisations to make mainstream services more accessible for the 11 million people* in the UK who may find accessing mainstream services challenging, because of sensory overload, meltdowns and shutdowns.
+To offer Sensory Accessibility service providers and organisations to make mainstream services more accessible for the 11 million people* in the UK who may find accessing mainstream services challenging, because of sensory overload, meltdowns and shutdowns.

 So far, I have given advice to Lancashire Library Services ,The Science Museum, London, and have taken part in an Access survey and Forum at The British Museum.I offer an online training package, consultancy and more...